Nation Celebrates the 50th Anniversary of the First Moon Walk

 Armstrong died in 2012, leaving Aldrin, 89, and command module pilot Michael Collins, 88, to mark the golden anniversary.
 Both astronauts and the Armstrong family met with Trump in the Oval Office on Friday, with Collins pushing for a direct mission to Mars and skipping the moon, and Aldrin expressing dismay at the past few decades of human space exploration.

-On Saturday, Aldrin and Armstrong’s son, Rick, traveled with Vice President Mike Pence to Florida to visit the Apollo 11 launch pad and the building where the astronauts suited up for liftoff on July 16, 1969, now known as the Neil Armstrong Operations and Checkout Building.
+On Saturday, Pence, Aldrin and Armstrong’s older son, Rick, visited the Apollo 11 launch pad, now leased by SpaceX, and the building now named for Armstrong where the astronauts suited up for liftoff on July 16, 1969.

 In New York City, organizers moved a moon-landing party from Times Square into a hotel because of the heat wave.
 Youngsters joined former space shuttle astronaut Winston Scott there, as a giant screen showed the Saturn V rocket lifting off with the Apollo 11 crew in 1969.

+Turner, who drove 75 miles from his home in Poulsbo, Washington, recalled watching the lunar landing on his family’s black-and-white TV in Tennessee, then going outside to gaze at the moon.

+“There was just excitement,” Turner said.
+“It was just the novelty of it all.
+Good grief!
+It’s still amazing, the No. 1 feat of the 20th century, if not all of modern history, that first time there.”

-Countdowns were planned across the country later in the day at the exact moment of the Eagle’s landing on the Sea of Tranquility — 4:17 p.m.
+Countdowns were planned across the country later in the day at the exact moment of the Eagle’s landing on the moon — 4:17 p.m.
 EDT — and Armstrong’s momentous step onto the lunar surface at 10:56 p.m.
 EDT.
 The powdered orange drink Tang was back in vogue for the toasts, along with MoonPies, including a 55-pound (25-kilogram), 45,000-calorie MoonPie at Kennedy’s One Giant Leap bash.

-Halfway around the world in the 100-degree heat (38 degrees Celsius) of Kazakhstan, meanwhile, an American, Italian and Russian boarded a Russian rocket for their own liftoff to the International Space Station.
+In the 100-degree heat (38 degrees Celsius) of Kazakhstan, an American, Italian and Russian, rocketed into the night to the International Space Station.
 Only one of the three — cosmonaut Alexander Skvortsov — was alive at the time of Apollo 11.
 The three already living on the space station also were born long after the moon landings.

+The crew deliberately modeled its mission patch after Apollo 11’s: no astronaut names included to show the universal nature of space flight.
+Morgan explained in a NASA interview that Apollo 11, and now his flight, represents “an accomplishment of the world and not one single country.”

+AP reporters Angie Wang in Wapakoneta, Ohio, and Carla K. Johnson in Seattle, contributed to this report.